dogeorg/governor/README.md

 	// Start all added services.
 	// Does not affect services that have already been started.
 	Start()

+	// Start all added services, then wait for all services that expose Ready()
+	// to become ready or until timeout elapses.
+If timeout <= 0, wait indefinitely.
+	StartWaitReady(timeout time.Duration) Governor

+	// WaitReady waits for a specific service's Ready() to close or until timeout.
+	// If the service does not expose Ready(), this returns true immediately.
+	WaitReady(name string, timeout time.Duration) bool

 	// Shutdown stops all services.
 	// This call blocks until all services have stopped.